-A Student Resource Center is located near the Student Services Office and is available to all students to help provide information which may aid them in their program of study.
-Students may check out reference books by completing a "book check-out form" and submitting it to the Student Services Coordinator.
+A Student Resource Center is located near the Student Services Office and is available at no cost to all students to help provide information which may aid them in their program of study.
+Students may check out reference books by completing a "book check-out form" and submitting it to their Instructor or the School Director.
+Hours of operation are the same as school operational hours.
+Use of Student Resource Center can be scheduled with Instructor as well as School Director